A Prototype Learning Tool

 • and so on.

-The fair (or museum or trade show) also could offer learning tools beyond its collection of profiles.
+The online gallery also could offer innovation learning tools beyond its collection of innovation profiles.
 It could include resources for educators (e.g., practice topics for youth), links to related resources such as Open IDEO and much more.

 Subscribe to “Offering of the Day” —